-- Enrollees receive a 50% discount on brand-name prescription drugs covered by Medicare Part D. The discount will begin to increase starting in 2013 until enrollees pay just 25% of the cost of brand-name drugs in 2020.
+- Enrollees receive a 50% discount on brand-name prescription drugs covered by Medicare Part D. The discount began to increase starting in 2013 until enrollees pay just 25% of the cost of brand-name drugs in 2020.

-- Enrollees also receive a discount on generic drugs covered by Medicare Part D. The discount started at 7% in 2011 and will grow 7% each year until enrollees pay just 25% of the cost of generic drugs in 2020.
+- Enrollees also receive a discount on generic drugs covered by Medicare Part D. The discount started at 7% in 2011 and will grow by 7% each year until enrollees pay just 25% of the cost of generic drugs in 2020.

 If you are a Medicare patient, you no longer have to pay any costs associated with preventive services that Medicare currently offers.
-Starting in 2014, the oldest people in a health insurance plan will pay no more than 3 times the rate paid by the youngest people in the plan.
+The oldest people in a health insurance plan will pay no more than 3 times the rate paid by the youngest people in the plan.

 I don’t have health insurance.
 Will I have to get it?

 Probably.
-Under the law, most Americans will have to have health insurance by 2014.
-If you don’t have health insurance and don’t meet one of the exceptions listed in the law, starting in 2014, you will need to pay a penalty.
+Under the law, most Americans will have to have health insurance by March 31, 2014.
+If you don’t have health insurance and don’t meet one of the exceptions listed in the law, you will need to pay a penalty.
 The penalty can be as little as $95 per adult and $47.50 per child (with a maximum penalty of $285 per family per year) or 1% of family income, whichever is higher.
 The penalty will increase to $695 per adult and $347.50 per child (with a maximum penalty of $2,085 per family per year) or 2.5% of family income by 2016.

 American Indians, individuals who have religious objections, and those with a financial hardship can avoid the penalty.